 Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
+During the 2022-23 school year, 46 parents "graduated" from the Parent Institute for Quality Education (PIQE) in addition to the 381 parents the prior five years.

-Parents stay informed on upcoming events and school activities through school newsletters and the school website.
-Contact the principal at (760) 775-3570 for more information on how to become involved in your child's learning environment.
+Parents stay informed on upcoming events and school activities through the school marquee, school newsletters, the school website, and School Messenger (automated telephone message delivery system).
+Contact the school office at (760) 775-3550 for more information on how to become involved in your child's learning environment.